 Environmental stewardship is an integral part of Symantec's business strategy, both in terms of managing impacts related to the company's operations and the development of new products and services for clients.
-Because of the importance of environmental issues to the company's long-term success, the Nominating and Governance Committee of the Board of Directors oversees the implementation of our environmental policy
+Reflecting the importance of environmental issues to the company's short and long-term success, the Board of Directors, Nominating and Governance Committee has oversight of our environmental performance.

 Compliance with all applicable environmental laws and regulations is the starting point for our efforts.
-Beyond these legal requirements, we continually look for innovative ways to decrease energy, water, and materials use.
+Beyond these legal requirements, we continually look for innovative ways to decrease energy, water, and materials use and to integrate environmental sustainability to our products and services.
 Our environmental strategy features four key components:

 Engaging Employees in Protecting the Environment

 In August 2008, we launched a formal program to establish Green Teams—groups of employee volunteers passionate about the environment—throughout the company.
-The program has been a great success.
 Members educate fellow employees about personal behavior changes they can make and identify opportunities for the Facilities and IT teams to implement changes in Symantec's buildings, data centers, and business practices in order to save energy and water and reduce waste.
-Each team develops its own initiatives based on the particular environmental needs of its site, region, and country, but with support from other teams.
+Each team develops its own initiatives based on the particular environmental needs of its site, region, and country, but with support from Global Green Teams.

 Green IT Solutions

 At Symantec, we create new opportunities for our customers and our company by providing Green IT software and services.
-We have developed practices and software tools that apply techniques such as clustering (consolidating machines to use the smallest number possible), storage tiering (only using high-energy, high-performance equipment when necessary), and data deduplication (eliminating multiple copies of the same data) to reduce overall data storage needs.
+We have developed and applied best practices such as clustering (consolidating machines use), storage tiering, and data deduplication to reduce overall data storage needs.
 These technologies have enabled Symantec customers (and Symantec itself) to realize tremendous efficiencies and consolidate data centers, reducing energy, GHG emissions, and IT and real-estate expenses in the process.

 Adopting Sustainable Building Practices

 Program, an internationally recognized green building system, to guide the design, construction, and operation of its buildings.
-Since we began utilizing the system, the majority of Symantec’s fully owned or long leased buildings have achieved LEED Certification.
-Visit the LEED Rating Systems website
+Since we began applying the LEED standards

-In addition, we apply the United States Environmental Protection Agency’s (EPA) ENERGY STAR
+In addition to LEED, we apply the United States Environmental Protection Agency’s (EPA) ENERGY STAR

 - Water saving plumbing fixtures, including low flow toilets, low flow or waterless urinals, and motion sensor faucets and aerators